open-telemetry/opentelemetry-java-instrumentation/javaagent/README.md

-# Java Agent for Auto Instrumentation
+# Javaagent for Auto Instrumentation